olasobhy/IBM-HR-Attrition-Dataset-Python-PowerBI/README.md

 ## Contents

 - **`IBM-HR-Attrition-Dataset.ipynb`**: Jupyter notebook with Python code for data preprocessing, analysis, modeling, and predictions.
-- **`PowerBI_Report.pbix`**: Power BI file with interactive visualizations and dashboards based on the IBM HR dataset.
+- **`IBM-HR-Attrition.pbix`**: Power BI file with interactive visualizations and dashboards based on the IBM HR dataset.

 ## Usage